 The long car pool line

+I noticed a sudden change of my commute routine this week: I have a more predictable morning drive to work nowadays.
 I drive from East Bay to Redwood Shores every day.
 Typically I pick up two commuters from a casual car pool staging area, and get on I-80's car pool lane and avoid the Bay Bridge toll booth.
 Several months ago a typical situation is that the cars waited in a line in the staging area for commuters.
 The wait time ranges from five to ten minutes, sometimes fifteen minutes.
 The situation is reversed.
 Cars don't have to wait; people wait in line now.
+The highways are still crowded with cars.
+But I do notice a few traffic congestions along my commute route.
+The traffic slows down a couple times along I-80 and 101, but it doesn't slow to stop and go anymore.
+Is this the result of high gas price and slower economy?

 Saturday, June 7, 2008